 Data-based decision-making reduces how many decisions are based on instincts or guesswork.
 CLV can dictate where to focus your ad spend.
-Predictive analytics can identify the channels and the times that require an increase in your marketing spend and resources.
+This method can identify the channels and the times that require an increase in your marketing spending and resources.

 To conclude, using data analytics no longer remains the sole purview of the retail biggies such as Amazon.
 Thanks to the technology getting cheaper and more mainstream, predictive analytics can now be used even by medium and small retailers to be ahead of the competition.

 Your retail business, irrespective of size, now has the ability to unlock unprecedented growth.
 All you need to do is to tap into our world-class customer data platform Oyster and its AI-powered predictive analytics.
 Having your data ducks in a row helps you identify the right audience for your next targeted marketing campaign.